UPDATE 04.01.2022: We’ve published our process as an infographic. You can view or download it here.

 When you contact our company with a website project, we will suggest a meeting to go over our process.
-Assuming you are happy with the presented ideology, we will book in a workshop session.
-It means we spend a few hours or more brainstorming and nailing down the requirements including marketing strategy.
+Assuming you are happy with the presented ideology, we will book in a couple of workshop sessions.
+It means we spend a few hours brainstorming and nailing down the requirements.
 Post-it notes everywhere.
+Sketches.
 Jugs of coffee.
-Probably a lunch break if you have to…

 At the end of the workshops and user tests, we will have a list of potential improvements and required features to achieve your goals.
 We would look into your business goals and see how we can align the website to support them.